Tricky Tiki Dish Cloth

 This is a multi-purpose cloth, just like our 3-pack of cloths from Good Change, which you may have bought from us previously.
 These are made from the same materials so if you love those cloths, you'll love these too!

-Super absorbent & quick drying.
-Slow drying cloths like sponges and thick cotton and mircrofibre cloths are more likely to harbour bacteria and smell.
+Super absorbent (holds 15x its weight in liquid) & quick drying.
+Slow drying cloths like sponges, thick cotton and mircrofibre cloths are more likely to harbour bacteria and smell.

 *Did you know that microfibre cloths are synthetic and every time you use them tiny plastic fibres shed from the fabric.
 These are small fibres, less than 5 mm in length, invisible to the human eye.
 These microplastics pass through our washing machines and the drains from our kitchen sinks.
 Because they are so tiny some will pass through the filters at the waste water plants, and from there they enter our ocean where they get eaten by marine life, entering the food chain.